Last Updated: December 5, 2018

 - Important files should be backed up on a regular basis

 - Always "logout" of online sessions when exiting to ensure the session is completely terminated -simply closing the browser may not terminate the sessions completely

 - Enable idle timeout to automatically lock the device when not in use

 - Operating systems and installed applications should be kept up to date

 - Where possible, encrypt data residing on personal devices

 - If disposing of a personal device, all personal data should be permanently deleted from the device's data storage media

 - Simply deleting the file names may not permanently remove the data so use the device's wipe features, or look for products designed to prepare a device for disposal

 There are many resources available online that provide information and tips about staying secure while on the internet.
 Take the time and stay informed.

-The Federal Trade Commission's website is a resource for institutions and individuals alike.
+The Federal Trade Commission's (FTC) website is a resource for institutions and individuals alike.
 Throughout the site, there are tips and information on preventative security and what to do in case of fraud.
-Here are links for more information:
+Click this link for more information: